evizitei/ruby-tanks/README.md

 If you write your own bot, go into "game.rb" and replace one of the random bots with your bot (or add it as a 3rd), and the game should just work.

+### RECOMMENDED PEDAGOGY:

+The UserBot is built to allow the user to explore how to beat bots by controlling it themselves.
+The best way to learn the most from this toy is to first pick a bot to defeat and put it into the ring with a UserBot.
+Then use the controls to see what it takes to beat that bot manually.
+When you can articulate that as a strategy, you can write a bot to try to encode that strategy and see how it works.

 ## Game structure:

 * Each Tank starts with 1000 energy